HangGaoNUDT/HazardousWindDetection/model/readme.md

-This filefoler mainly corresponds to the Figures in the main text.
+This filefoler mainly corresponds to the Figures in the main text and supplementary information.

 'ClusterNN.py'--------------------------establish the proposed model